MicrosoftDocs/cpp-docs/docs/windows/dialog-editor.md

 ## Accelerator Keys

-Below are the default accelerator keys for the Dialog editor commands.
-To change shortcut keys, select **Options** on the **Tools** menu, then choose **Keyboard** under the **Environment** folder.
+- To change shortcut keys, go to menu **Tools** > **Options**, and choose **Keyboard** under the **Environment** folder.

    For more information, see [Identifying and Customizing Keyboard Shortcuts](/visualstudio/ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio).

-> [!NOTE]
+- To change your settings, go to menu **Tools** > **Import and Export Settings**.

-> The options available in dialog boxes, and the names and locations of menu commands you see, might differ from what is described in Help depending on your active settings or edition.
-To change your settings, choose **Import and Export Settings** on the **Tools** menu.
+   The options available in dialog boxes, and the names and locations of menu commands you see, might differ from what is described in **Help** depending on your active settings or edition.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).

+Below are the default accelerator keys for the **Dialog Editor** commands.

 |Command|Keys|Description|
 |-------------|----------|-----------------|